Boosting biosimilar. Boosting health.

 BioSim, Spanish Association of Biosimilar Medicines, is a non-profit organization whose aim is to welcome and represent all pharmaceutical companies established in Spain that research, develop, produce and/or market biosimilar medicines.

-Biosimilar medicines in Spain
+Biosimilar medicines in figures

 WHAT IS A BIOSIMILAR DRUG?